 Olmstead means to relax this hustle and bustle so that the city, and its image, does not disfigure the human body and psyche, much as Georg Simmel discusses the impact of the market economy and the exacting demands of time schedules (Simmel 1903).
 Not for Olmstead is Jacobs’s “eyes on the street.”
 He speaks disparagingly of neighborhood where you see people “a half a dozen sitting together on the door-steps or, all in a row, on the curb-stones, with their feet in the gutter; driven out of doors by the closeness within; mothers among them anxiously regarding their children who are dodging about at their play, among the noisy wheels on the pavement” (Olmstead 1970: 342).
 Here, parks and trees are desperately needed.
 “Air is disinfected by sunlight and foliage” (1970: 339) and parks offer space for much-needed recreation “strongly counteractive to the special, enervating conditions of the town” (1970: 340).

 But Jacobs not only appreciates, as Olmstead does not, the scene as a “street ballet” but she warns that “parks are volatile places” that can easily become border vacuums.
 You cannot count on a park of any size to automatically complement the character of the neighborhood or district in which it is placed.
 Unless you take great care in its design and location, a park will drain the life out of an area.
-In the 1960s and 1970s Central Park itself threatened did indeed notoriously decline, giving the Park and the City of New York a reputation for danger and dereliction that it still has to many, mostly non-New Yorkers, despite being much less deserved these days.
-With the greater economic vitality and growing population, Central Park is today at least as safe as it has ever been.
+In the 1960s and 1970s Central Park itself threatened to do, and did indeed become a fearful place, earning the Park and the City of New York a reputation for danger and dereliction that it still has to many, mostly non-New Yorkers, despite being far less deserved today.
+With the greater economic vitality and growing population surrounding it, Central Park is now about as safe as it has ever been.

 Ebenezer Howard (1850-1928)